aemooooon/Software-engineering-profolio/agile/index.md

 I put the Agile Manifesto and Agile Principles reason here, just to see it every time when I am working on this page, to be more familiar with the understanding and mastering of Agile.

-When I first listened to Martin talkabout Agile in class, I simply thought that Agile was just a sort of popular method of software development.
+When I first listened to Martin talk about Agile in class, I simply thought that Agile was just a sort of popular method of software development.
 But as I continude to learn and practice, and in the process of working with my team member, I found that Agile is not only a software development method.
+It is a collection of methodology that combine many theories and declarations.
+It is a value that allows software developers to implement these values in different ways from different aspect, in order to make software development faster and more efficient.

+If literally translate Agile to Chinese is "敏捷", which means (action)quick and sensitive, so literally we can see some clues.

+First of all, the number one of Agile manifesto stated that Individuals and interactions over processes and tools, which means compared with tools and processes, people are the core factor.
+The value of people and people directly interacting with each other is higher than the value of tools and processes.
+I think the software development industry is different from the traditional factory manufacturing industry.
+They emphasize tools and processes because they generate fixd stuff, do not need people creativity, and no frequent changes in demand.
+The software development needs change rapidly, and if you don't keep up with the customer's needs in time, it will waste the developer's time and cost.
+Therefore, we can communicate with customers in a timely manner, and quickly display short-item displayable products to customers to create value efficiently.

 # Agile Sprint Velocity